DaneelTrevize/TABSAT/Features.md

 N.b.
 The on-screen text and icons will represent all chosen directions, but the audio announcement will only name the first direction per swarm.

 * Disabling Mayors.
 No new mayors will be granted for reaching colony population thresholds.

+* Stack multiple copies of VOD buildings at their existing positions.

 ----